 Qi-gong part only (all classes):

 Students participate in the first 40mins of the class and have access to the online resource.
 Students may want to begin with just the qi-gong to get a feel and to develop their basics.
-Also the Tai chi form needs to be started from posture 1 and so a student can only enrol for the form every 16 weeks and therefore may do qi-gong until the next enrolment comes along,
+Also the Tai chi form needs to be started from the first posture and so a student may only enrol for the Tai Chi form every 16 weeks.

 Tai Chi and Qi-gong (all classes):